FredTheDino/Alpha/README.md

 Think about what a hash map is and how it should work.

-- OpenGL custom pipeline
+- OpenGL image loading.
+- STB image(?)
-- Hotloader
+- hotloader asset image.
 - OpenAL static linking
 - Input
 Can this be simplified in any way?